NOVEL-IN-PROGRESS

 "Tomorrow."

-It was growing late, and with nothing to do after putting things away, Severine wandered upstairs to see if she could be of service to Miss Marie, but her door was closed.
+Without having anything to do after putting things away, Severine wandered upstairs to see if she could be of service to Miss Marie, but her door was closed.
 Perhaps she was resting.
-Hadn't Jane painted the picture that the old woman seemed to nap all the time, or at least hid herself away in her chamber for reasons that perhaps no one had dared to sort?
+Hadn't Jane painted the picture that the old woman seemed to nap all the time or at least hid herself away in her chamber?
 Maybe.
-But then again…
+But then again… wasn't the gravel in Jane's tales becoming quicksand?

-Upstairs, Severine went down the long hall opening doors to bedchambers, all apparently kept as though guests were imminently expected.
-Perhaps Miss Marie had a large family.
-But then again perhaps she simply had hidden lives, such as this handsome man called Theory.
-Jane had said nothing on him, but then she'd said little about Miss Marie that stood.
+Upstairs, Severine went down the long hall opening doors to bedchambers, all kept as though guests were imminently expected.
+Could it be that Miss Marie has a large family?
+Jane had said nothing on it, but then she'd said little about Miss Marie that stood.
 There always seemed to be more between Jane's utterances about her lady than what Severine saw for herself.
 Perhaps it was the way Jane grimaced when she talked about Miss Marie.
-Severine wondered, and if Jane slept on Miss Marie's floor, why did the old lady offer Severine her choice of bedchambers within the first few words they'd exchanged?
-In so many ways, the numbers didn't add up about the life in the big house.
-But then again, like so many tales that never stopped breathing in the Quarter, most things never did.
+Severine wondered.
+If Jane slept on Miss Marie's floor, why did the old lady offer Severine her choice of bedchambers?
+In so many ways, the numbers didn't add up.

 9.

-It was barely daybreak when Severine woke to hear men talking out on the street.
+It was barely daybreak when Severine woke at the sound of her men talking out on the street.
 She peeked through the curtains.
-Down there on the street was a big wagon drawn by four horses, the kind tradesmen use.
-She watched as the men headed to the back carrying sledgehammers.
-One was Theory, so she didn't worry much until she heard the crashing sound of splintering wood.
+Down there on the street was a big wagon drawn by four horses.
+She watched as the men unloaded and headed to the back, carrying sledgehammers.
+One being Theory, so she didn't worry much until she heard the crashing sound of splintering wood.

 Severine ran downstairs and into the garden.
-There she found Theory and his men razing the laundry house.
-Their demonic swinging of sledgehammers frightened her as they went about their maniacal pounding at the thin walls.
-Just as Severine was about to run back into the house for Miss Marie, she noticed her gazing down from her bedchamber, where she nodded down to Severine.
+There she found Theory and his men razing the wash house.
+The demonic swinging of sledgehammers frightened her as they went about pounding at the thin walls.
+Just as Severine was about to run back into the house for Miss Marie, she noticed her gazing down from her bedchamber.
+From her window, she nodded.
 She then knew what Theory was doing.
-As the men carried the splintered wood out to the wagon, she again wondered about the secrets rich folks kept stashed for the right moment.
-But how did they know?
-Severine noticed that Theory didn't seem to see her until her stopped his pounding and gave her a slight smile that lingered.
+As the men carried the splintered wood out to the wagon, Severine again wondered about the secrets rich folks kept.
+Theory paused and smiled at Severine.
+The moment clung and reached her heart in a way she found so disconcerting.

-Finally, she went back inside to boil an egg for Miss Marie and herself.
+Severine went back inside to boil an egg for Miss Marie and herself.
 She put extra butter on her egg and then glanced out the window.
-As she ate her egg, she witnessed the wash house come to an end, and where it had stood only a pile of broken wood remained.
-And yet strangely, the smell of Albin still seemed to linger in her nostrils and would remain unburied in her thoughts for some time.
+As she ate her egg, she witnessed the washhouse come to an end, and where it had stood, only a pile of shattered wood remained.
+And yet, strangely, the smell of Albin still lingered in her nostrils, but now it mixed with Theory's gentle smile.

 10.

-That evening, as she prepared a soup for Miss Marie and herself, gave Severine time to collect her colliding thoughts.
-How did Miss Marie come to know that Albin was not welcomed by his wife back at his place?
-And then how did she know of his wife even as Jane had not?
-Who came to tell Miss Marie the story, and why would they have?
-No, he'd been out late too many times, Miss Marie had shared at supper.
+Preparing a soup for Miss Marie and herself that evening gave Severine time to collect her colliding thoughts.
+How did Miss Marie come to know that Albin was not welcome back at his place?
+How did she know of his wife even as Jane had not?
+Who came to tell the story, and why would they have?
+No, he'd been out late too many times, Miss Marie had shared.
 Albin's wife stopped listening to his lies when he told her he'd been cleaning fish well into the night.
-This poor woman, Miss Marie declared, locked him out.
-That left Albin no other choice but to sleep on the ground of the fish shack.
-Down at the docks, it was cold when the winds swept in from the sea, and the ground was hard and greasy in the shack, but that never kept Albin from his sleep.
+This poor woman, Miss Marie declared with contempt, locked him out.
+That left Albin no other choice but to sleep on the floor of the fish shack.
+Down at the docks, it was cold, and the ground was hard and greasy, but that never kept Albin from his sleep.
 He used a bag of cornmeal to rest his head on.

 "Oui, Madame?"

 "Get dressed, child.
-It is the time.
-We go now to light a candle."
+It is time.
+We go now to place our candles."

 Miss Marie genuflected.

-She walked away sans a reply.
+But she walked away sans a reply.
 Severine heard Miss Marie's footsteps fade on the old creaking floor.
-Severine's thoughts tossed about.
+Severine's thoughts tossed about as she grabbed her clothes.
 Given the hour, perhaps Miss Marie was, as Jane had warned, a little doddering.
-Still, Severine grabbed her clothes and went to peek out the curtain.
-There on the street awaited a livery carriage, the kind rich folks used in the Quarter.
+Still, Severine grabbed her clothes and went to glance down at the street where a carriage awaited.

-At her townhouse's entrance, Miss Marie waited with two jars with candles.
-They were from the church; the kind the priest sold so when lit, one's prayers would ascend to Jesus in the scented smoke.
-That is if you'd paid enough, it was thought.
+At the entrance, Miss Marie stood holding two candle jars.
+They were he kind the priest sold so that when lit, one's prayers would ascend to Jesus in the scented smoke.
+That is if you'd paid enough.
 She handed one to Severine, and they went out to the carriage.
+Severine soon joined her inside the carriage.
+Still, Miss Marie revealed little more until Severine probed her intentions.

 "I don't think the church doors are unlocked at this hour, Madame."